squinkylabs/SquinkyVCV/docs/sq-kbd.md

 A KeyMapping describes how keys should be handled.
 One of the most important things in a KayMapping is an array of KeyBindings.

-A KeyBinding relates a specific key on the keyboard with an action to be performed.
+A KeyBinding relates a specific key on the keyboard to an action to be performed.

 The data for a KeyMapping is stored in a JSON file.
 JSON files are probably familiar to VCV users already, as much of the VCV Rack configuration is already stored in JSON files.